Secondary Division Application Items

 Each course you request represents a commitment on your part.
 If you would rather not come to the program than attend a course other than your first choice, you should request your first choice only.

 Please write a cover letter to accompany your application, explaining your reasons for choosing each of the courses listed on your Application Information Form.
-Include information about your interest in each subject, what you hope to learn, and related experience, if any.
+In your (the student’s) own words, include information about your interest in the subject(s), what you hope to learn, and related experience, if any.
 In this letter and on your Application Information Form, please only list courses in which you are actually interested in enrolling.
-Your letter may discuss:

 - relevant extracurricular activities

 Your letter may also include any special circumstances, such as transportation or scheduling needs.

 If you are applying for two courses, include your petition in your letter.
 Specify your desired course schedule, and explain your plan for managing the increased time commitment.

 Please complete the online Application Information Form.
 Registering with our website allows you to check on the status of your application(s).
 Once you have submitted the online form, print and sign the Statement of Commitment and mail it with the rest of your application documents.

 3. Teacher Recommendation Form

 Give the Teacher Recommendation Form (download and print) along with an envelope to a current teacher in an academic subject (e.g., mathematics, science, language arts).
 Your teacher should complete the form, seal it in the envelope, sign his or her name across the sealed flap, and then return the envelope to you.